MLB cancels opening day after sides fail to end lockout

 “My deepest hope is we get an agreement quickly,” Manfred said.
 “I’m really disappointed we didn’t make an agreement.”

-After the sides made progress during 13 negotiating sessions over 16 1/2 hours Monday, the league sent the players’ association a “best and final offer” Tuesday on the ninth straight day of negotiations.
+After the sides made progress during 13 negotiating sessions over 16 1/2 hours Monday, the league send the players’ association a “best and final offer” Tuesday on the ninth straight day of negotiations.

 Players rejected that offer, setting the stage for MLB to follow through on its threat to cancel opening day.